 Benefit Plans When Coverage Ends

 Medical On the last day of the

-Dental month in which you are
+Vision month in which you are employed or no longer deemed benefits eligible

-Vision employed or deemed benefits eligible by CRI.
+by CRI.

+Dental On the last day of the month in which you are no longer eligible for benefits.
+Dependent coverage ends on the date they no longer qualify as an eligible dependent (age 26).

 Short Term Disability

 Long Term Disability

-Life On the lest day, in which
+Life

 Accidental Death and Dismemberment On the last day in which you are employed or no longer deemed benefits

 Health Care Reimbursement eligible by CRI.

 Dependent Day Care Reimbursement

-COBRA eligible plans
+^{} COBRA eligible plans